Ampickett/Election_Analysis/README.md

 ## Election Audit Summary

-Given that our code works for 3 counties in Colorado, with some slight modifications, we could apply this code to other counties, or even states, to show election outcomes.
-To go this a step further, we could adjust the code to display the number of votes for each candidate by county to show the outcomes by county if needed.
-This could be used by politicians to find their strongest counties and make sure they consistently win those.
+Given that our script runs for 3 counties in Colorado, with some slight modifications, we could apply this to other counties.
+We could even expand to states, to show different election outcomes.
+To take this a step further, we could adjust the code to display the number of votes for each candidate by county.
+Also, we could show the outcomes by county, if needed.
+This could be used by politicians to find their strongest counties and use that data to focus their efforts on either retaining or gaining ground in counties that are lacking.